Sign up for this email series:

 Eczema affects between 10 percent and 20 percent of children worldwide, causing itch, inflammation, and irritation of the skin.
 Itch, also known as pruritus, can be severe enough to wake a child up and make getting back to sleep difficult.

 Sleep loss in children can have more serious consequences than just sleepiness the next day.
-Chronic sleep loss can lead to poorer quality of life and cause children to be mistakenly diagnosed with behavioral problems or learning disabilities.
+Chronic sleep loss can lead to poorer quality of life and poorer performance in school, and cause children to be mistakenly diagnosed with behavioral problems or learning disabilities.

 MyEczemaTeam members described how the condition affects their children.
 One member wrote, “My daughter is scratching nonstop — and I mean nonstop — every night, and she, my wife, and I don't sleep because of it.
 Is there any miracle out there that anyone can share to end this despair?”
 Another shared, “Been a long night.
 My son screams and scratches all night long.”